Irreconcilable Differences Divorce Maryland

 CLICK HERE to Book Your Consultation Today!

-What are the legal implications of irreconcilable differences divorce in MD?
+The legal implications of irreconcilable differences divorce in MD

 In some states such as California and Washington, irreconcilable differences has been a ground for divorce for a long time.
 Maryland has now joined those States by passing a law that recognizes irreconcilable differences as a ground for divorce.
 This means that if you and/or your spouse can prove that you have irreconcilable differences, you will be able to be divorced without having to prove fault on their part.
 In other words, wanting to be divorced due to the differences that cannot be reconciled between you and your spouse is fine, and you do not have to find and prove fault on your spouse’s part before applying and obtaining a divorce.
 Based on the current language of the statute, it appears that there are no requirements for the parties to live separate and apart, and Maryland couples should be able to file and obtain a divorce while living together on the ground of irreconcilable differences.